Hendrix-CS/csci235/index.md

 ### Project Credits
 Robot credits for projects will be awarded as follows:
+* For each project:
     * Achieving all agreed-upon project goals: 2 robot credits
       * **Note**: If, as the project develops, a project goal appears unrealistic to achieve, the students and professor may renegotiate the project goals **at least one day prior to the submission deadline**.
-* Achieving some agreed-upon project goals: 1 robot credit
+    * Achieving some but not all of the agreed-upon project goals: 1 robot credit
     * Submitting a satsifactory project report: 1 robot credit
     * Delivering a satisfactory project presentation: 1 robot credit
 * Asking questions during presentations:
   * Ask at least one question in every presentation: 2 robot credits
   * Ask at least one question in two presentations: 1 robot credit

-Each student who asks a substantive question in at least three of the four project presentation days (including the final project presentation) will receive one additional robot credit.

 ## <a name="essays">Essays</a>
 A total of three in-class essays and one take-home essay will be assigned over the course of the semester.